ethanmoffat/EndlessClient/README.md

  - Friend/Ignore lists
  - "Who is online?" list
  - NPC interaction on maps - limited to shops and bank bob
- - Sound effects and background music (still work in progress, but partially there)
+ - Sound effects and background music.
+Not all sound effects have been hooked to actual in-game events yet, but the framework is there.

 <a name="ToDo" />What's Left to do?
 ------------------